Updated October 2017

 Do not inform an examiner about a candidate’s personal circumstances, disability, medical condition or learning support of any kind.

-Additional information is available in the Handbook of procedures section A7.2 Adverse Circumstances.
+Additional information is available in the Handbook of procedures for the Diploma Programme 2017 section A4.14 Adverse Circumstances.

 Q2 What are the registration deadlines?